 MALAGA’s top tourism boss slammed Madrid after chaos erupted at Malaga Airport during the Christmas rush.

-Francisco Salado, president of the provincial council and head of Costa del Sol’s tourism board, accused the central government of “disorganisation” and a shocking “lack of investment” – warning that the airport fiasco had tarnished Spain’s international image.
+Francisco Salado, president of the provincial council and head of Costa del Sol’s tourism board, accused the central government of “disorganisation” and a shocking “lack of investment” as he warned that long queues and travel disarray at Malaga Airport had tarnished Spain’s international image.

 The controversy came as Spain rolled out a new EU border control system, tightening checks on non-Schengen travellers – a rollout Salado called a “complete disaster.”